Fleckism/SecurityPlus/SecurityPlus/12 C Embedded System Security Implications.md

 ### Crypto, Authentication, and Implied Trust Constraints

 The lack of computer resources means that embedded systems are not well-matched to the cryptographic identification and authentication technologies that are widely used on computer networks.
-As embedded systems become more accessible via those networks, however, they need to use **cryptoprocessors to ensure confidentiality, integrity, and [[My linked notes/Dictionary/Availability]].** This is prompting the development of ciphers that do not require such large processing resources.
+As embedded systems become more accessible via those networks, however, they need to use **cryptoprocessors to ensure confidentiality, integrity, and [[Availability]].** This is prompting the development of ciphers that do not require such large processing resources.

 On PC hardware, a [[root of trust]] is established at the hardware level by a [[TPM]].
 Without this explicit trust anchor, a network has to use an implied trust model.
 Implied trust means that every device that has been added to the network is trusted, on the assumption that it was added and continues to be operated by a legitimate administrator.
 Until there is widespread adoption of embedded TPM, **embedded networks have to rely on the perimeter security model.**